The terms “counselor” and “therapist” are often used interchangeably. But these two types of professionals aren’t technically the same.

 If you have insurance, you may want to start by calling your insurance company to ask about your mental health coverage and receive a list of in-network professionals to help you lower the cost of your treatment.

-If you’re in school, both school and university-level counselors may offer free sessions for students while also having the convenience of offices on campus.
+If you’re in school, both school and university-level mental health services may offer free sessions for students while also having the convenience of offices on campus.

 A clinic or community health center may offer options at a reduced cost for therapists and counselors.